Skip to main content

 • “It had a mesmerizing atmosphere which was just really nice to be immersed in.”

-• “The animations are cute and well done, as is the atmosphere of the area.”
+• “It's a generic stealth section; the animations are cute and well done, but the atmosphere feels uninspired and lacks depth.”

 • character development

-Character development features engaging initial designs, but becomes monotonous after the first few characters.
-While there is some progression through runes that enhance abilities and provide boosts, the overall depth of character development is limited.
+Character development features engaging designs initially, but becomes repetitive as the game progresses.
+While there are opportunities for growth through runes that enhance abilities and provide boosts, the overall depth of character progression is perceived as lacking after the early stages.

 • “There’s some character development in the form of runes - and these can enable ways to play by strengthening your abilities, as well as providing boosts to your units and towns.”